-• The location of the premises (eg. close to premises frequented by children or other vulnerable persons etc.)

-- Whether any promotional material/advertising associated with the premises might encourage use of the premises by children or vulnerable adults. - Whether there are management measures in place to ensure adequate staff training is in place to protect children, young persons and vulnerable people who could be harmed or exploited by gambling.
+- The location of the premises (eg. close to premises frequented by children or other vulnerable persons etc.) - Whether any promotional material/advertising associated with the premises might encourage use of the premises by children or vulnerable adults. - Whether there are management measures in place to ensure adequate staff training is in place to protect children, young persons and vulnerable people who could be harmed or exploited by gambling.
 Staff should receive refresher and induction training in relation to the procedures and operating systems for the protection of children and young people.
 Staff training records should be kept and made available to the Licensing Authority on request.
-Self testing procedures should be in place to identify staff training needs and staff competence in relation to age verification. - A risk assessment for safeguarding children and vulnerable people at gambling premises, the outcome of which should be used to inform staff training and operating policy. - A member of staff to be designated to have lead responsibility for the operating systems relating to the protection of children and other vulnerable persons. - A recognised Proof of Age scheme shall be operated in all areas of the premises where alcohol is on sale and at entrances to areas of the premises which give access to adult gambling facilities. - A written record shall be maintained of all staff interventions that are made with customers for the protection of children and other vulnerable persons (eg. refusals of service or admission, the provision of self help information, membership records for the self exclusion scheme including photographic ID, records of interventions with parents/carers who fail to behave responsibly at the premises, record of persons barred). - Signage to be displayed in areas where children are admitted. - A customer charter promoting the principles of acceptable behaviour at the premises, including that adults must supervise their children at all times.
+Self testing procedures should be in place to identify staff training needs and staff competence in relation to age verification. - There is sufficient evidence of links between suicidality and problem gambling for risk assessment for suicide to be offered to individuals identified to have "at risk" or problem gambling as a suicide prevention intervention. - A risk assessment for safeguarding children and vulnerable people at gambling premises, the outcome of which should be used to inform staff training and operating policy. - A member of staff to be designated to have lead responsibility for the operating systems relating to the protection of children and other vulnerable persons. - A recognised Proof of Age scheme shall be operated in all areas of the premises where alcohol is on sale and at entrances to areas of the premises which give access to adult gambling facilities. - A written record shall be maintained of all staff interventions that are made with customers for the protection of children and other vulnerable persons (eg. refusals of service or admission, the provision of self help information, membership records for the self exclusion scheme including photographic ID, records of interventions with parents/carers who fail to behave responsibly at the premises, record of persons barred).

+- Signage to be displayed in areas where children are admitted. - A customer charter promoting the principles of acceptable behaviour at the premises, including that adults must supervise their children at all times.